islandoftex/arara/website/content/manual/Logging.md

 `--language` command line option or the equivalent key in the configuration file, the logging framework will honour the current setting and entries will be available in the specified language.
-Having a log file in your own language might mitigate the traumatic experience of error tracking for Te\ newbies.
+Having a log file in your own language might mitigate the traumatic experience of error tracking for TeX newbies.
 From version 6.0 on, if you pass an invalid language code (for instance, `-L foo` in the command line), arara will default to English and issue a log warning: